petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/linking-to-files-on-google-drive.md

 ## Creating Linked Files

-You can create files in your Document Library that link to files in Google Drive&trade; or images in Google Photos&trade;.
-Follow these steps to do so:
+Follow these steps to create files in your Document Library that link to files in Google Drive&trade; or images in Google Photos&trade;:

 1. In your Document Library, click the _Add_ button (![Add](../../../images/icon-add.png)) and select _Google Drive Shortcut_.
 The _New Google Drive Shortcut_ screen appears.

     ![Select New Google Drive Shortcut from the Add menu in your Document Library.](./linking-to-files-on-google-drive/images/01.png)

-2. Click the _Select File_ button to open Google's file picker.
+1. Click the _Select File_ button to open Google's file picker.

-3. Use the file picker to select a file from Google Drive&trade; or Google Photos&trade;.
+1. Use the file picker to select a file from Google Drive&trade; or Google Photos&trade;.

-4. Click _Publish_.
+1. Click _Publish_.

     ![You can select files from Google Drive&trade; or your photos.](./linking-to-files-on-google-drive/images/02.png)